 Employment income given up for pension contributions (i.e. salary sacrifice) under an arrangement made on or after 9 July 2015 less

 The ‘adjusted income’ definition adds in all employer pension contributions, to prevent individuals from avoiding the restriction by exchanging salary for employer contributions.
 For those in defined benefit or cash balance arrangements, the value of the employer contribution will be calculated using the annual allowance methodology.
-That is the employer contribution will be the pension input amount for the arrangement, less the amount of any contributions made by the individual during the tax year.
+That is the employer contribution will be the total pension input amount for the arrangement, less the monetary amount of any contributions made towards that arrangement by the member during the tax year.

 The process for calculating adjusted income

 1) Identify the amounts of income on which the taxpayer is charged to income tax for the tax year.
 The sum of those amounts is "total income".
-Each of those amounts is a "component" of total income (components of this income will include all taxable income such as dividend income, pensions income, interest on savings, rental income etc.).
+Each of those amounts is a "component" of total income (components of this income will include all taxable income as covered previously).
 This is Step 1 in the calculation section of the Income Tax Act 2007.

 3) Add the amount of any pension contributions: